microsoft/nodejstools/README.md

 To install, run the [normal VS installer](https://visualstudio.com/vs/downloads?wt.mc_id=github_microsoft_com) and select the **Node.js development workload**.

+If you have VS and need to add the **Node.js development workload** follow this [documentation](https://docs.microsoft.com/en-us/visualstudio/install/modify-visual-studio?view=vs-2019)

 ## Visual Studio 2017 installation

 For Visual Studio 2017 Community, Professional and Enterprise, run the [2017 VS installer](https://visualstudio.microsoft.com/vs/older-downloads/) and choose the Node.js development workload.
 Please note you will need a Visual Studio Subscription to access this.

+If you have VS and need to add the **Node.js development workload** follow this [documentation](https://docs.microsoft.com/en-us/visualstudio/install/modify-visual-studio?view=vs-2017)

 ## Visual Studio 2015 and earlier